 I’m sure you realize that you should not smoke while refueling your car.
 Obviously a lit cigarette, or cigar, could ignite gas fumes.
 There are two more ways you can inadvertently start a fire while refueling your car.
 Please don’t try this at home or away from home.

-When you are getting gas, some of the fumes escape into the atmosphere.
-Even with those rubber seals you see on the gasoline nozzle, when you fill up your car some gas fumes escape and are very dangerous.
+up your car some gas fumes escape and are very dangerous.
 Liquid gas doesn’t want to burn, but gas as a vapor is very volatile.

 First way to start a fire: